 When the world seems scary, helping other people can make you feel more in control and hopeful.
 That's especially true right now, as coronavirus continues to spread worldwide.

 It may feel difficult to find ways to volunteer during the COVID-19 crisis, given the big push for people to isolate.
 But there's plenty you can do to lend a hand during this outbreak that doesn't involve putting your own health or other people's at risk.

-Our advice: Focus on supporting the people and institutions that are the most in need right now, including healthcare workers and hospitals.
+Our advice: Focus on supporting the people and institutions that are the most in need right now, including nurses, healthcare workers, and hospitals.
 Here's what they need from you.

 Stay at home

 We know — you've heard it a million times.
 But it bears repeating.
 "If you're not sick right now, your best chance of not getting sick is to stay home," Jill Lauren, MD, a board-certified emergency medicine doctor and attending physician at Palo Alto Medical Foundation Urgent Care in Santa Cruz, California, previously told Refinery29.
 "If you are sick and you don't know it yet... your best chance of not giving it to someone else is to stay home."

 This advice helps everyone, but especially healthcare workers.
 "Your best chances of not giving your disease to your doctor or other patients is to stay home," Dr. Lauren said.
 It also helps ensure that the health system isn’t overwhelmed by thousands of sick patients at once.
 As Dr. Lauren summed up: "All roads lead to: Stay home if you can."